 In these villages hidden behind towering mountain ranges, tourists from all over the world flock to seek a chance to see the snow leopard, known as the "Ghost of the Himalayas".

 Snow leopards usually live in the highlands.
-In summer, they are active in the tree branches in grasslands and mountains at altitudes up to 6,000m.
+In summer, they are active in tree branches in grasslands and mountains at altitudes up to 6,000m.

 The journey takes us through the most remote areas for a chance to see some rare wildlife.

-Our group was extremely lucky tourists - according to a British wildlife enthusiast who had spent two days in the Rumbak Valley without seeing a snow leopard.
+Our group was extremely lucky tourists - according to a British wildlife enthusiast who had spent two days in the Rumbak valley without seeing a snow leopard.
 We had just arrived when we had the opportunity to watch a family of three snow leopards waking up and moving along the mountainside under the golden afternoon sun shining on the white snow.

-We were a lucky group to not only have the opportunity to see snow leopards, but also see herds of blue sheep (Bharal) wandering on the mountainside; see herds of yaks running on the plains causing dust to fly up like sandstorms, eagle owls, red foxes, a wolf leaving the herd,.. and a fluffy Manul cat in the Hanle wilderness.
+We were a lucky group to not only have the opportunity to see snow leopards, but also see herds of blue sheep (Bharal) wandering on the mountainside; see herds of yaks running on the plains causing dust to fly like sandstorms, eagle owls, red foxes, a wolf leaving the herd,.. and a fluffy Manul cat in the Hanle wilderness.

 Yak herd running on the plains

-The Manul or Pallas's cat is a small wild cat native to the grasslands and scrublands of the Himalayas, Tibetan Plateau, Tian Shan and Southern Siberia.
+The Manul or Pallas's cat is a small wild cat native to the grasslands and scrublands of the Himalayas, Tibetan Plateau, Tian Shan and the mountains of Southern Siberia.
 With its long, dense coat, it is well adapted to the cold continental climate of areas with little rainfall and a wide range of temperatures.

 However, Manul cats are very sensitive animals and are especially sensitive to changes in the environment.
 Therefore, in the face of current global climate change, Manul cats are quickly falling into the list of endangered animals.